cpressey/Nested-Modal-Transducers/README.md

 But if we want to directly write (and compose) functions that describe this behaviour, neither of those options is available to us.

-I don't pretend to have an optimal solution for this, but I do want to show that it is not an insurmountable problem.
+I don't pretend to have an optimal solution for this.
+I'm not too fussed about that, because having the equivalent of exit and entry actions wasn't one of the four requirements listed in the first section.
+They would be "nice to have" though, so I would like to show that retaining them is not an insurmountable problem.

 What we can do, is define a higher-order function _h_ which takes a transducer _t_ and returns a transducer _t′_ that transitions in